-Guest Blog Post with Susan Ievers, Clinical Lead Matron and Helene Ramsay, Vocera Clinical Support, at Sheffield Children’s NHS Foundation Trust
+Guest Blog Post with Susan Ievers, Head of Nursing for Child & Adolescent Mental Health Services, and Helene Ramsay, Vocera Clinical Support, at Sheffield Children’s NHS Foundation Trust

 In April 2018, we opened a brand-new hospital wing at Sheffield Children’s NHS Foundation Trust.
 The new wing includes three new wards and is more than three times the size of the wards we moved from.
 Yet it is much calmer and quieter.

 Making a move like the one we made – from a ward with multiple patients in a bay to a ward with single patient rooms – can be intimidating for a nurse.
 We were accustomed to working in close quarters with colleagues just a few feet away at a neighbouring patient bedside.

 Within a single day we moved to a new space and introduced a new communication system.
 This could have been overwhelming for staff.